 Jill Doyle, Stakeholder Manager said:

-"Since being given the opportunity to stand up at my desk, I've found my back is feeling much better.
-It's a great idea and is catching on in the office as I've spotted colleagues doing the same.
-Thanks to Kier health and wellbeing for introducing the idea."
+Since being given the opportunity to stand up at my desk, I've found my back is feeling better.
+It's catching on in the office with other colleagues doing the same.

 Marco Prata, Graduate Engineer said: